 Easter is around the corner and my kids love all the activities that go along with the holiday.
 Dying the Easter eggs is one of their favorite traditions.
 As a mom, I don’t love the store bought dyes that go along with this well loved ritual!
-I try to feed my kids a healthy and organic diet and dyes containing harmful chemicals don’t go along with this philosophy.
+I try to feed my kids a healthy and organic diet.
+And dyes containing harmful chemicals don’t go along with this philosophy.

-So this year I set out to change our tradition.
-I decided to seek to nature for our dyes.
+So, this year I set out to change our tradition.
+I decided to try my hand at natural easter egg dye by using fruit and vegetables.
 After all, some of the most beautiful colors are found within all the wonderful fruits and vegetables that are at our fingertips!

 I tested out various vegetables, fruits and drinks for this project.
 From frozen cherries to teas, it proved to be a fun experiment that my kids enjoyed as much as our usual egg dyeing activity!

 In case you missed my Easter Table check it out by clicking here!

 Questions you may have about how to dye easter eggs naturally

 Yes! brown eggs can be dyed too.
 The colors will not be as bright, but the eggs will have a beautiful earthy tone to them.
 Maybe try half of each, white and brown and see which you like best!

 How Do you Dye a beautiful egg Naturally?

 Since you are working with natural pigments found in nature, the color is not going to look like it came out of paint can.
 But, the key to dying a beautiful egg naturally is to let it sit in the dye for longer.
 The longer it sits, the more saturated the color will be!
 For the brown tea dye, I let the egg sit in the color for a few days to get a darker, richer color.

 Does Apple Cider Vinegar work for dying eggs?